-Indian Trail is a 8.5 mile moderately trafficked out and back trail located near Ogden, UT that features beautiful wild flowers and is rated as moderate.
+Indian Trail is a 8.5 mile moderately trafficked out and back trail located near Ogden, Utah that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash